 How Child Support Is Calculated

 In Florida, child support is calculated on a monthly basis and may be paid in monthly, bi-weekly or weekly payments to the other parent.
 The amount of a child support obligation can vary greatly.
 Florida Statutes outlines the amount of child support based on the combined incomes of the parties and has developed a Child Support Guideline Calculator which determines the specific obligation considering the variables.
-There is no average child support amount, because every family has different income scenarios, different timesharing schedules, and different deductions to consider.
+There is no average amount because every family has different income scenarios, different timesharing schedules, and different deductions to consider.

 In Florida, it is possible for a parent who has a majority of time with his or her children, to still be required to pay child support to the other parent if the “primary” parent earns more money.
 Additionally, it is not unusual for one party to be required to pay child support even if the parties have an equal, or 50/50, timesharing schedule since the amount of child support is directly related to the incomes of the parents.